Buffalo Indians: Demise

 Although the AFL lost the Boston Bears franchise prior to the beginning of the 1941 season, its owners were optimistic about the league's long-term future.
 Although the league's average attendance was less than that of the more-established NFL, the AFL seemed to be on as firm a financial footing as the older league.
 By the end of the 1941 season, the new Detroit franchise was preparing for a 1942 debut in the AFL.
 The league was the first major football league to complete a double round robin schedule, in which each team played each other twice.

 All the plans for 1942 came to a sudden stop upon the Japanese attack on Pearl Harbor and the start of World War II on December 7, 1941.
 With the induction of college and professional players into the U.S. military, it became increasingly apparent to the AFL owners that the global conflict would put the continued success of the league into question.

-On September 2, 1942, AFL president William B. Cox announced the suspension of league activities until the end of the war.
+On September 2, 1942, AFL president William D. Cox announced the suspension of league activities until the end of the war.
 Neither the third AFL nor the Buffalo Tigers returned; 1946 saw the beginning of a new professional football team in Buffalo (the Bisons, later renamed the Bills) in a new major league (the All-America Football Conference).